almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 would take it to the latter because s/he has more experience with cars than the former.
 The same applies when it comes to tech.
 Specialize in one technology stack and you will have a greater chance of getting opportunities that you apply for.

+## Cyber Security

+### I want to get into cyber security.
+How do I get started?

+I would suggest that you first work on getting your CompTIA Security+ certification, as that is usually a minimum requirement for cyber security roles.
+Then from there, you can get addition certifications such as CEH (Certified Ethical Hacker) or CISSP (Certified Information Systems Security Professional) depending on the area of cyber security that you want to be a part of.

 ## Degrees